Brew Guide: Chemex

 4. Dump this water out while leaving the filter in place.

 6. Place the Chemex on top of the scale and tare the scale’s weight so it reads “0”.
-Add your ground coffee to the filter to double check the weight.
-Tare the scale again.
+Add your ground coffee and tare the scale again.

 7. After the water boils let it sit for 1-2 minutes before pouring, this will bring the temp down to where we want it, 195°F-205°F for brewing.

 8. Start a timer.
-Pour 100g of water slowly to wet all the grounds, don’t bypass the coffee by pouring down the sides of the filter.
+Pour 150g of water slowly to wet all the grounds, don’t bypass the coffee by pouring down the sides of the filter.
+Gently but thoroughly stir the coffee to ensure there are no dry pockets.

 *If draw down takes much longer than 5mins try grinding coarser next time.
 If the grind size is uneven, with many large particles as well as a lot of “fines," this can also clog the brew.